-- FY 2009: Initial Approval.
-The activity was implemented on October 1, 2009, for recertifications and on January 1, 2010, for all new families. - FY 2019: Authorization to apply this activity to participants of the Veterans Affairs Supportive Housing (VASH) program was received from HUD in September 2019.
+- FY 2009: Initial approval.
+The activity was implemented on October 1, 2009, for recertifications and on January 1, 2010, for all new admissions. - FY 2019: Authorization to apply this activity to participants of the Veterans Affairs Supportive Housing (VASH) program was received from HUD in September 2019.
 That approval, though not granted through the HUD MTW Office, was included in our FY 2019 Annual MTW Plan for informational purposes.

-This activity allows HACSB to increase the minimum rent to \$125 from the current regulatory maximum of \$50 per month for all households in the MTW programs.
-In FY 2019 there was one request for hardship exemption from the minimum rent; the request was approved and a twelve-month exemption was provided.
+This activity allows HACSB to increase the minimum rent from the current regulatory maximum of \$50 per month to \$125 per month for all households in the MTW programs.
+There were no requests for hardship exemption from the minimum rent in FY 2020.

 Activity 10: Minimum Rent CE #5: Increase in Tenant Rent Share Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Rental revenue in dollars (increase).
 Rental revenue prior to implementation of the activity (in dollars).
 Expected rental revenue after implementation of the activity (in dollars).
 Actual rental revenue after implementation of the activity (in dollars).
 Whether the outcome meets or exceeds the benchmark.
 Average tenant rent share in dollars for minimum rent households Average tenant rent share for minimum rent households prior to implementation of the activity is \$33.
 The average tenant rent share for minimum rent households will increase by \$40 to \$73.
-The actual average tenant rent share for minimum rent households is \$163.
+The actual average tenant rent share for minimum rent households is \$168.
 Yes, the outcome meets and exceeds the benchmark for this metric.